Hafiz (Quran): Importance

 Having memorized the Quran, the hafiz or hafiza must not forget it.
 Ensuring perfect recall of the verses requires constant practice.
 Yearly, thousands of students master and memorize the Quran.

-In Pakistan, Muhammad Hanif Jalandhari, the general secretary of the Wafaq-ul-Madaris, a central board accounting for most religious seminaries in Pakistan that adhere to the Deobandi sect, says that, in its network of madrasas, "one million children have become Hafiz-e-Quran after an exam was introduced in 1982", with more than 78,000 (including 14,000 girls) every year, which he compared to the yearly output of Saudi Arabia, at 5,000.
+In Pakistan, Muhammad Hanif Jalandhari, the general secretary of the Wafaq-ul-Madaris, a central board accounting for most religious seminaries in Pakistan that adhere to the Deobandi sect, says that in its network of madrasas, "one million children have become Hafiz-e-Quran (Hafiz of the Quran) after an exam was introduced in 1982", with more than 78,000 (including 14,000 girls) every year, which he compared to the yearly output of Saudi Arabia, at 5,000.

 Cultural differences

-For Muslims attempting to memorize certain suwar but who are unfamiliar with the Arabic script, the ulema have made various elucidations.
+For Muslims attempting to memorize certain suwar but who are unfamiliar with the Arabic script, the ulama have made various elucidations.
 Opinions are mixed on the romanization of Arabic due to concerns about pronunciation.
-Writing systems with close consonantal and vocalic equivalents to classical Arabic or relevant and effective diacritics, and a preference for Quran tutors or recorded recitations from qurrāʾ or any device with clear audible sound storage technology, such as CDs or cassettes offer alternative approaches.
+Writing systems with close consonantal and vocalic equivalents to classical Arabic or relevant and effective diacritics, and a preference for Quran tutors or recorded recitations from qurrāʾ or any device with clear audible sound storage technology such as CDs or cassettes offer alternative approaches.

 In Iran, according to resolution 573 of the Supreme Council of the Cultural Revolution (SCCR), at least one specialized examination of the preservation of the Quran takes place each year, according to specific criteria.
 Dar al-Qur'an al-Karim reviews this evaluation.
 It is a subsidiary of the Islamic Advertising Organization.
 According to article 5 of the decree, holders of specialized qualifications for memorizing the Quran enjoy the benefits of one to five art degrees, subject to the approval of the 547th session of the SCCR.
 Therefore, the approval of the qualification degrees 1 to 5 of the Quran is in line with the doctoral, master's, bachelor's, associate's diploma, and diploma degrees, respectively.